sean-m-sullivan/ansiblefest2022_configuration_as_code/README.md

-# Ansible Fest 2022 Configuration as Code Workshop
+# Summit Configuration as Code Workshop

 A guided lab with using verified collections utilizing Configuration as Code to maintain your AAP instances

 ## Website

-- [Workshop Website](https://sean-m-sullivan.github.io/ansiblefest2022_configuration_as_code/) - Check out the optional website which is rendered automatically from markdown files using [Github Pages](https://pages.github.com/).
+- [Workshop Website](https://aap2.demoredhat.com/exercises/ansible_config_as_code/) - Check out the optional website which is rendered automatically from markdown files using [Github Pages](https://pages.github.com/).
 If you are already on the website please ignore this section.

 ## Tasks